Ceiling Fans vs. Air Conditioners

 If you lack a ducted air conditioning system, a ceiling fan becomes essential for managing the summer heat.
 Plus, they are also great for keeping your house warmer in winter.

 While a ceiling fan might not compare to a split system air conditioner in terms of output and features, its energy-efficient nature can substantially reduce your energy bill.
-Hence, you can save energy and a lot of money on your bills throughout summer and winter.
+Hence, you can save energy and much money on your bills throughout summer and winter.

-The query arises here: how much electricity does a ceiling fan use during an Australian summer?
+The question arises: how much electricity does a ceiling fan use during an Australian summer?
 So, before installing your new ceiling fan, we’ve researched and put together the numbers to discuss the ceiling fan running energy costs.

 So, without further ado, let’s roll!